 6: Being transparent about your remote work projects

-Making sure everyone knows what your progress on projects is crucial to your remote work’s efficiency.
+Making sure everyone knows your progress on projects is crucial to your remote work’s efficiency.
 If there’s a way to track work statuses, your team can see what’s next, even when you’re offline.
 This also helps managers set accurate project deadlines based on what each remote team member can produce.

 If you want an easy way to track work, we recommend project management software such as Asana or Jira.
 Both offer visibility to managers and leaders while also letting individuals track work progress.
-If you have a stuck point or need a review of work before completing, you can @ team members.
+If you have a stuck point or need a review of work before completing it, you can @ team members.
 This is perfect for any projects that require collaboration—no matter where your remote team is located.